rllko/Multi-Tenant-Auth-Service/README.md

 ## External Database (Optional)

-If you prefer running Authio with an external PostgreSQL database, execute the following SQL commands:
+If you prefer running Authio with an external PostgreSQL database, execute the following SQL commands to setup the logger:

 ```sql
 CREATE USER authio_serilog WITH PASSWORD 'authio.24';